drandreaskrueger/chainhammer/docs/cloud.md

 now that you are ssh-logged into that machine:

 ##### swap
-A swap file is helpful to protect against lack of memory in very small machines
+A swap file is helpful to protect against lack of memory in very small (low RAM) machines
 ```
-SWAPFILE=/swapfile && free -m && sudo swapoff -a && sudo dd if=/dev/zero of=$SWAPFILE bs=1M count=1000 && sudo chmod 600 $SWAPFILE && sudo mkswap $SWAPFILE && echo $SWAPFILE none swap defaults 0 0 | sudo tee -a /etc/fstab && sudo swapon -a && free -m
+SWAPFILE=/swapfile && free -m && sudo swapoff -a && sudo dd if=/dev/zero of=$SWAPFILE bs=1M count=2000 && sudo chmod 600 $SWAPFILE && sudo mkswap $SWAPFILE && echo $SWAPFILE none swap defaults 0 0 | sudo tee -a /etc/fstab && sudo swapon -a && free -m
 ```
-(for quorum-crux on t2.micro not 1000 but count=1500)
+The `bs=1M count=2000` means 2000 Megabytes of swap (note that this will allocate a big chunk of the harddisk).

 ##### git
 ```